xqpeng/cfeccDNACodes/README.md

          (2) Perform  identical 6-mer end motifs analysis on the discordant-aligned fragments from each group

    Input parameter:
-         (1) Parameter *list_file* is a file contain the discordantly-aligned SAM filenames of a group of samples.
+         (1) list_file is a file contain the discordantly-aligned SAM filenames of a group of samples.

              For example: list_HCC_discordant_pairs